Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 ### Create the client

 Create an instance of the QuantumJobClient by passing in these parameters:
-- Subscription Id - looks like XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX and can be found in your list of subscriptions [subscriptions]
+- [Subscription][subscriptions] - looks like XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX and can be found in your list of subscriptions on azure
-- Resource Group Name - a container that holds related resources for an Azure solution [resource-groups]
+- [Resource Group][resource-groups] - a container that holds related resources for an Azure solution
-- Workspace Name - a collection of assets associated with running quantum or optimization applications [workspaces]
+- [Workspace][workspaces] - a collection of assets associated with running quantum or optimization applications
-- Location - choose the best data center by geographical region [location]
+- [Location][location] - choose the best data center by geographical region
-- StorageContainerName - your blob storage [blob-storage]
+- [StorageContainerName][blob-storage] - your blob storage
-- Credential - use to authenticate [credentials]
+- [Credential][credentials] - used to authenticate

 ```C# Snippet:Azure_Quantum_Jobs_CreateClient
 // Create a QuantumJobClient